IIIF/api/source/presentation/4.0/model.md

 A Specific Resource is a resource in the context of an Annotation.
 They are used to record further properties or relationships needed to understand the particular contextual use, such as which part of the resource is used or how it should be rendered.
 In IIIF, the Specific Resource model from the Web Annotation Data Model has some additional properties beyond those defined by the W3C, such as `transform` and `position`.

 A Specific Resource _MUST_ have an HTTP(S) URI given in `id`.
-This allows for it to be addressed by other parts of the model, such as Content State Annotations.
+This allows for it to be addressed by other parts of the model, such as an Activating Annotation.

 __Properties__<br/>
 A Specific Resource _MUST_ have the following properties: [id](#id), [type](#type), [source](#source)<br/><br/>